Henry Laurens: Political career

 Laurens served in the militia, as did most able-bodied men in his time.
 He rose to the rank of lieutenant colonel in the campaigns against the Cherokee Indians in 1757–1761, during the French and Indian War (also known as the Seven Years' War).
 In 1757, he was elected to South Carolina's colonial assembly.
 Laurens was elected again every year but one until the Revolution replaced the assembly with a state convention as an interim government.
 The year he missed was 1773, when he visited England to arrange for his sons' educations.
 He was named to the colony's council in 1764 and 1768 but declined both times.
 In 1772, he joined the American Philosophical Society of Philadelphia and carried on extensive correspondence with other members.

-As the American Revolution neared, Laurens was at first inclined to support reconciliation with the British Crown.
-But as conditions deteriorated, he came to fully support the American position.
+As colonial tensions with Great Britain increased, Laurens was at first inclined to support reconciliation with the Crown.
+But as relations deteriorated, he came to fully support the Patriot cause.
 When Carolina began to create a revolutionary government, Laurens was elected to the Provincial Congress, which first met on January 9, 1775.
 He was president of the Committee of Safety and presiding officer of that congress from June until March 1776.
 When South Carolina installed a fully independent government, he served as the vice president of South Carolina from March 1776 to June 27, 1777.
 Laurens was first named a delegate to the Continental Congress on January 10, 1777.
 He served in the Congress until 1780.
 He was the president of the Continental Congress from November 1, 1777, to December 9, 1778.